-Our board of directors has adopted a Code of Business Conduct and Ethics applicable to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
-Our Code of Business Conduct and Ethics is available on our website at www.serestherapeutics.com in the "Investors & Media" section under "Corporate Governance."
-We intend to satisfy the disclosure requirement under Item 5.05 of Form 8-K regarding amendment to, or waiver from, a provision of our Code of Business Conduct and Ethics, as well as the requirement by The NASDAQ Global Select Market, or NASDAQ, to disclose waivers with respect to directors and executive officers, by posting such information on our website at the address and location specified above.
+Our board of directors has adopted a Code of Business Conduct and Ethics applicable to all officers, directors and employees, which is available on our website at www.serestherapeutics.com in the "Investors & Media" section under "Corporate Governance."
+We intend to satisfy the disclosure requirement under Item 5.05 of Form 8-K regarding amendment to, or waiver from, a provision of our Code of Business Conduct and Ethics, as well as NASDAQ's requirement to disclose waivers with respect to directors and executive officers, by posting such information on our website at the address and location specified above.